 After treatment is over, you, your family, and friends might expect you to go right back to “normal.”
 But this is easier said than done.
-All the physical and emotional changes, like fatigue, hot flashes, fear of recurrence, and most of all issues about self-image, as well as issues related to daily activities, career and relationships may be making your life difficult.
+All the physical and emotional changes, like fatigue, hot flashes, fear of recurrence, and most of all issues about self-image, and issues related to daily activities, career and relationships may make your life difficult.

-These psychological problems can be helped by referral to a psychiatrist (specialist in mental illness), who may recommend psychotherapy or medications to aid recovery.
+Referral to a psychiatrist (specialist in mental illness) can help coping these psychological problems.
+The psychiatrist may recommend psychotherapy or medications to aid recovery.
 The decision to use a prosthesis or to undergo breast reconstruction usually is based on the woman’s own body image, family background, moral and economic support from the family.
 Other key factors include her level of physical activity, style of clothing, and her willingness to reveal the diagnosis of breast cancer to others.
-The majority of women can return to normal life.
+Most women can return to a normal life.

 Menopausal symptoms are a common result of treatments for breast cancer.
 This is because treatments can either stop the effectiveness of female hormones or stop their production altogether.

 - Menopausal symptoms that may affect how you feel about your body include:

 - night sweats